 SPONSORS & LABS

-Pharma Sponsors and Labs provide the support required to develop the program and to donate their surplus medical supplies and reduce costs associated with the destruction of un-used lab kits.
+Research Sites no longer need to breakdown surplus lab kits saving hundreds of staff hours.
+Pharma Sponsors and Labs provided the means to donate their surplus medical supplies, and reduce costs associated with the destruction of un-used lab kits.

-Accredited Medical Surplus Recovery Organizations (MSRO) ensure all donated supplies are managed and distributed in adherence to the MSA Code of Conduct and World Health Organization donation guidelines.
+Accredited Medical Surplus Recovery Organizations ensure all donated supplies are processed according to World Health Organization guidelines.